Table of Contents

 After ITA:

-You get 60 days to submit full documentation.
+You get 60 days to submit your full PR application.

 After submission, you receive: